Oily facial skin allergy than relieve inflammation. Causes of allergic lesions of the skin of the face. General rules and methods of treatment

 • large papillary.

 It is based on a hypersensitivity reaction.
-In the blood, the level of immunoglobulin class E rises.
-The triggering factor is the direct contact of the stimulus with the conjunctiva.
-Allergies are caused by: pollen, poplar fluff and dust.
-The hay fever form of the disease develops during the flowering period of plants.
-Allergies are troubling in spring and summer.
+The level of class E immunoglobulin rises in the blood.
+The triggering factor is the direct contact of the irritant with the conjunctiva.
+Allergies are caused by: plant pollen, poplar fluff and dust.
+The pollinous form of the disease develops during the flowering period of plants.
+Allergies worries in spring and summer.

-Large papillary conjunctivitis develops when wearing lenses, getting into the eye foreign bodies and the use of ocular prostheses.
-Stitches may be the cause.
+Large papillary conjunctivitis develops when wearing lenses, contact with the eye foreign bodies and the use of ocular prostheses.
+The cause may be suturing.
 Chronic allergic form conjunctivitis is caused by contact with cosmetics, dry food, feathers and down.
 This type of allergy is characterized by damage to both eyes.

-The first complaints may appear within 1-2 minutes.
+The first complaints may appear after 1-2 minutes.
 The following symptoms are observed:

 • burning;